liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

 For reasons related to installation, the names of the files involved in these generic solvers begin with the prefix SUNDIALS.
-But despite this, each of the solvers is in fact generic, in that it is usable completely independently of SUNDIALS.
+But despite this, each of the DLS and SPILS solvers is in fact generic, in that they are usable completely independently of SUNDIALS.

 For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG,